fu-bo/AirCombat_RedBlue/README.md

 ./game.app/Contents/MacOS/exe
 ```
 ## In Linux
-You can build in linux as follows, but the audio might not function normally.
-And the graphis does not have an outline.
+You can build in linux as follows.
+But the audio might not function normally.
+And the aircrafts do not have outlines.
 ```bash
 mkdir build
 cp -r data build